 Internal communications platform

 The best communications team use workforce communications platforms because tools with just one capability, such as email or the intranet, don’t work well alone.
 You need to have an integrated system and a multi-channel approach, especially if you have a change initiative.

 A workforce communications platform allows you to improve internal communications in the workplace and truly reach employees where they are, on their preferred channel.
 You’ll also connect your strategy to your content and measure your success.
 Measurement will help you get executive buy-in and justify the ROI of any tool you might purchase to streamline and improve your workforce communications.

-We work with communicators from the world’s biggest companies to help them set goals, align with larger organizational objectives, and launch programs to improve the employee experience.
+We work with communicators from the world’s biggest companies to help them set goals, align with larger organizational objectives, garner employee feedback, and launch programs to improve the employee experience.

 Increasingly, communicators are learning from marketing and studying their employees, similar to how marketers study consumers.
 By understanding your audience (your employees) you’ll best understand what they need to thrive.
 This blog post includes an easy to use template and a step-by-step process: How To Improve Employee Engagement By Studying Your Employees.